DevTrevi/DgcReader/RuleValidators/DgcReader.RuleValidators.Italy/README.md

 This allows the application to continue to operate even if the backend is temporary unavailable for any reason.
 Default value is 15 days.
 - **IgnoreMinimumSdkVersion**: if true, validates the rules even if the reference SDK version is obsolete.
+- **ValidationMode**: The verification mode used in order to validate the DGC.
+If not specified, defaults to `Basic3G`.
+  - In `Basic3G` mode, all kind of certificates can be validated (vaccinations, recovery certificates and negative tests).
+  - In `Strict2G` mode, also known as *"Super Greenpass"*, test results are always considered not valid.

 ## Forcing the update of the rules